acmdas/das_fieldstones/morefieldstones2018.md

 Which, I suppose, is a longish way of saying “I found Troward’s work interesting because it is a way to think about God, Creation and Jesus’ message and what we know about physics, astronomy, biology, anthropology, and psychology all at once.”
 Of course, Troward was using 1904 scientific metaphors, just as “Preston Howard” was using 1967 scientific metaphors, but that’s for another day/week.
 And I’ll get to why “Preston Howard” is in quotes later, too.

 ## Make politics as local as possible
 Fri, 13 Apr 2018

-"THE men whom the people ought to choose to represent them are too busy to take the jobs.
+“THE men whom the people ought to choose to represent them are too busy to take the jobs.
 But the politician is waiting for it.
 He&rsquo;s the pestilence of modern times.
 What we should try to do is make politics as local as possible.
 Keep the politicians near enough to kick them.
 The villagers who met under the village tree could also hang their politicians to the tree.
-It is terrible to contemplate how few politicians are hanged."
+It is terrible to contemplate how few politicians are hanged.”

-&mdash; G.K.
+—G.K.
 Chesterton: *Cleveland Press* interview, March 1, 1921.

 ## The Gospels
 Sat, 14 Apr 2018